material-motion/material-motion/concepts/runtimes.md

 **Executor → Plan**

 Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
-It introduces the possibility of conflicting Executors for a given Plan.
+It introduces the possibility of Executors conflicting on a given Plan.

 ### On commit: generate executors